Buying Commercial Property For Beginners: How To Start

 Due diligence plays a crucial role in real estate investing.
 Essentially, this entails taking steps to ensure you meet all legal requirements while purchasing or selling the property.
-That involves fact-checking and assessing the real estate.
+That involves fact-checking and assessing the property.

 Before the actual purchase, this generally involves:

-- Evaluating the location, market and comparing properties
+- Evaluating the location, real estate market and comparing multiple properties.

 There are a few formulas and tools you can use to estimate a property’s value.
 Some are:

-- Value per door: The worth of a building, primarily apartments, according to the number of units
+- Value per door: The value of a building, primarily apartments, according to the number of units.

 6. Make An Attractive Offer

 After calculating potential costs and profit, you can make an offer.
 You can negotiate broad terms using a Letter of Intent (LOI) and more specific terms with a Purchase and Sale Agreement.
 An attorney can help you review your terms before finalization.
 You may also want to think about asking an accountant for help.
 They’ll review your terms as well and explain the tax consequences.